Mrice90/Creepy-Tomatoe/README.md

 ## Simple Pygame Demo

-`game.py` contains a very small example game.
-Use the arrow keys to move the blue circle.
-Avoid the red square that falls from the top of the window.
+`game.py` contains a small example game.
+Use the arrow keys to move the blue circle, which starts in the middle of the window.
+A red square spawns along a random edge and travels across the screen, gradually accelerating.
 If the circle touches the square the game ends.

 ```
 python3 game.py